DCC-EX/dcc-ex.github.io/docs/ex-rail/creating-elements.rst

 Next Steps - Creating Sequences
 ===============================

-Click :doc:`here <getting-started>` or click the "next" button to learn how to create automation sequences.
+Click :doc:`here <getting-started>` or click the :guilabel:`Next` button to learn how to create automation sequences.